rcsiit1/django-group-chat/README.md

 # Django-Chat-App
-This project is a small demonstration of a chat app using django.The concept of the app is similar to twilio app, where the concept of rooms exists.Rooms are nothing but a group chat.The user first signs  up, creates a room and then joins it.
-Once the user joins a room, they can chat with other users in the room.To understand this,one should have good knowledge about `Django` and `Mysql` in depth.
+This project is a small demonstration of a chat app using django.The concept of the app is similar to twilio app, where the concept of rooms exists.
+Rooms are nothing but a group chat.The user first signs  up, creates a room and then joins it.
+Once the user joins a room, they can chat with other users in the room.To understand this, one should have good knowledge about `Django` and `Mysql` in depth.

 ## Prerequisites